Jairedddy/Instagram-Follower-Tracker/README.md

    ```

 2. **Login Process**:
-   - Enter your Instagram username (characters appear in browser as you type)
+   - The application automatically loads your credentials from the `.env` file
-   - Enter your password (shown as asterisks `*` in terminal)
+   - If 2FA is enabled, you'll be prompted to enter the OTP code in the terminal
-   - If 2FA is enabled, enter the OTP code when prompted
+   - **Important**: If Instagram asks you to "Save Login Info", you may need to manually click "Not Now" in the browser window if the automatic clicking doesn't work

 3. **Wait for Analysis**:
    - The tool automatically analyzes your logged-in account